 The Extremes Trap

 One missed day and the streak is broken, so what's the point?
 You restart the diet, the routine, the habit — again.
 Not because you failed, but because anything less than perfect feels like failure.
-The restart loop is exhausting, and the finish line keeps moving further away.
+The finish line keeps moving further away while the restart counter climbs.

 If you can't do it right, why begin?
 The essay stays unwritten.
 The conversation stays unhad.
 The idea stays in your head.
-It's not laziness — it's the quiet math of perfectionist thinking that says imperfect effort equals wasted effort.
+It looks like hesitation, but it's the quiet logic of perfectionist thinking that says imperfect effort equals wasted effort.

-When the extremes start running the show, it can start to look a lot like black and white thinking.
+When the extremes start running the show across every situation, it often looks a lot like black and white thinking taking the wheel.

 Finding the Middle Ground